Career Interview: Remembering Deb Colky

 Deb Colky was one of my best friends.
-She was intelligent, personable, hardworking, and down right funny.
-Those who had the great fortune of first hand experience with Deb know exactly what I mean.
+She was intelligent, personable, hardworking, and downright funny.
+Those who had the great fortune of a first-hand experience with Deb know exactly what I mean.
 Most of all, Deb loved the profession of Training and was a highly skilled presenter and designer.
-I feel fortunate to have known and worked with her for nearly 7 years.
+I feel fortunate to have worked with her for 7 years.

 As I remember Deb, I’d like to share with you the content of a professional interview that Deb gave one of our TRDV 400 students back in 2006 that really explains her passion for training and her love for learning.
 Here is the interview content:

 Interview with Professor Deb Colky, Program Director of the Graduate Program in Training and Development at Roosevelt University

 Can you explain the path you followed to get to the T & D field?

 It was a circuitous route!
 I started out as an English major and high school teacher.
 I moved into Higher Education Administration and stayed at the college level where I enjoyed adult students and adult education.
 Being an educator in different educational fields I was asked to speak to groups and that lead to being asked to train!
 Back then there were no expectations for “trainers.”

 Yes!
 Training is very much needed!
 There have been great strides in making this a respected profession.
 And, trainers are working hard to get the recognition and respect they deserve.